 Where: Pennsylvania Farm Show Complex & Expo Center, Harrisburg

 Every fall since 1945, The Pennsylvania National Horse Show has attracted the nation’s best riders to Harrisburg.
 A portion of the show’s proceeds go to the Pennsylvania National Horse Show Foundation to benefit organizations like Chasing Rainbows Therapeutic Riding.

 At Chasing Rainbows, riders ranging from ages 2 to 65 live with a variety of physical, emotional and cognitive disabilities.
 Equine therapy can help a rider to overcome physical challenges or to lift self-esteem and build social skills.
 This year, PNHS is adding a very special event to its lineup.
 The Inaugural Therapeutic Riding Championship (Friday, October 21 at approx. 8 p.m.) will feature riders who have qualified by showing at a specially-designated local event.
 Also new this year, organizers will honor the “Therapy Horse of the Year.”
 Therapy horses are often older horses who are still asked to work hard while displaying high levels of patience and gentility.

 Organizers hope to spread the word that while the Horse Show is a world-class equine event, the competition, shopping and atmosphere are appealing to everyone no matter where you fall on the “horse person” scale.
-In addition to the top Hunters and Jumpers in the country, there will be family-friendly activities, A Parade of Hounds, a country music concert and much more.
+In addition to the top Hunters and Jumpers in the country, there will be family-friendly activities, A Parade of Hounds, Horse Show Happy Hour with a local winery, a country music concert and much, much more.
 See the official schedule for more details.